Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Compression rules

 \section{Compression rules}

-In this section we give a detailed description of the compression rule used in our numerical simulations as well as several others and analysis of the accuracy of those schemes.
-Our compression schemes have the general form in Algorithm~\ref{cr}.
+In this section we give a detailed description of the compression rule used in our numerical simulations as well as several others, and an analysis of the accuracy of those schemes.
 Programmed efficiently, and assuming that $v$ has exactly $n$ nonzero entries, all of the schemes we discuss in this section will require at most $\mathcal{O}(n)$ floating point operations including the generation of as few as one uniform random variate and $\mathcal{O}(n+m\log n)$ floating point comparisons.
 It is likely that better compression schemes are possible, for example by incorporation of ideas from \cite{HairerWeare:2014:TDMC}.
 The reader should note that in this section $n$ represents the number of non-zero entries in the input vector $v$ of the compression rule and not the dimension associated with a particular problem (which may be much larger).

-What is left unspecified by the steps in Algorithm~\ref{cr} is the choice of the joint distribution of the $N_j.$ For many applications, the details of this choice are crucial.
-The simplest possibilities, such as choosing the $N_j$ to be distributed according to a multinomial distribution with probabilities $p_j = \lvert v_j\rvert/\lVert v\rVert_1$, can easily result in unstable schemes.
-Before detailing better choices, we remark on the deterministic procedure preceding the generation of the $N_j.$ Let $\sigma$ be a perturbation of $\{1,2,\dots,n\}$ so that the elements of $v_\sigma$ have decreasing magnitude and let

-$\tau_v^m$ is the number of entries of $v$ that are exactly preserved (in $V$) during the $\mathbf{while}$ loop in Algorithm~\ref{cr}.
-Note that if the number of nonzero entries in $v$ exceeds $m$ then $\tau_v^m < m.$ \begin{lemma} $\tau_v^m$ satisfies
+In our implementation of \eqref{Rit}, when the underlying matrix is sparse (so that an $\mathcal{O}(m)$ work/storage per iteration method is possible) we store only the indices and values of the non-zero entries in any vector (including matrix columns).